 That said, this isn't an actual confession; a character who indulges in this trope does not claim that they are the culprit, they simply acknowledge that they shouldn't be trusted solely on their word.

-- Played with in the June Bride case of Detective Conan - when the bride of a wedding is poisoned, Magure dismisses the bride's father (Magure's boss actually!) initially since he cannot possibly have been responsible.
+- Played with in the June Bride case of Case Closed - when the bride of a wedding is poisoned, Magure dismisses the bride's father (Magure's boss actually!) initially since he cannot possibly have been responsible.
 However, the father steps in and says that in order for Magure to do his job fairly, he should be treated as a suspect regardless of who he is.

 - In Death Comes as the End, Renisenb and Hori meet with the family matriarch Esa to discuss the mysterious string of deaths in the family.
 Esa outright says that anyone could be the killer, no matter how unlikely-seeming — including the three of them.
 Esa even suggests a plausible motive that could have driven her to commit the murders, as does Hori.